 The Pirate Party advocates copyright laws that allow for invention and innovation, rather than strangling and entrenching market domination for multinationals.
 Mark Gibbons from the Pirate Party comments.

-IN 18th century France, the penalty for unauthorised copying was death.
+century France, the penalty for unauthorised copying

 The problem of copying was considered to be serious; lowly peasants were designing clothes for themselves with scant regard for the fact that many fabric designs were claimed as the private property of noble families.